 Beyerdynamic DT 990 Review (4.8/5)

 Beyerdynamic has an impressive history of creating quality headphones.
 The DT 990 follows this tradition and it offers a lot of impressive features considering the price.
 The main draw from a DJs perspective is the slightly greater emphasis on the bass.
-This makes them excellent for studio referencing and the best headphones for EDM in the open back range of headphones.
+This makes them excellent for studio referencing in the open back range of headphones.

 - Impressive Sound Quality – With an airy and spacious soundstage, the overall sound quality is fantastic.
 Good balance between all frequency ranges.